Marriage is seen as a sacred union, and no one who gets married imagines themselves getting divorced down the road.

 These are the sorts of questions you need to answer.
 This article should help you do that.

-Speak to a certified and experienced relationship coach to help you make your remarriage to your ex work.
-You may want to try speaking to someone via RelationshipHero.com for empathetic, specific, and genuinely insightful relationship advice at its most convenient.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you make your remarriage to your ex work.
+You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.

 Do remarriages to the same person ever work out?